bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 This is because, so far, I have been learning how computers work, how software architecture is designed, and how to use various technologies synchronously for collective problem solving.

-To this end, I would even say that it has been more helpful to practice logical thinking, which would otherwise come from the training in critical reasoning.
+To this end, I would even say that it has been more helpful to practice logical thinking, which would otherwise come from a training in critical reasoning.

 With that said, I'm excited to believe that my multilingual proficiency will help me grow as an **agile** programmer who will adapt to the ever-changing paradigms of the programming landscape.